 It Can Be Tough to Stand Out From the Crowd

 How You Do This Is Important

-However, like in the example of Sundar Pichai at Google, the specific way you go about answering these “tricky questions” is important as well.
+However, as in the example of Sundar Pichai at Google, the specific way you go about answering these “tricky questions” is important as well.
 You always want to include a “why” in your response, highlighting the idea that you are open to learning about an area that you may not have been exposed to in the past.
 This gives the interviewer the opportunity to share some information with you that could prove very helpful to you as the interview progresses.
-From a human psychology standpoint it also enables the interviewer to “demonstrate mastery” of a subject to you which invariably will enhance their overall positive attitude during the interview.
+From a human psychology standpoint, it also enables the interviewer to “demonstrate mastery” of a subject to you which invariably will enhance their overall positive attitude during the interview.
 In this way, your lack of knowledge about a specific area (properly stated in the frame of intellectual humility and willingness to learn) can actually (ironically) improve your chances of landing the job rather than decrease them.

 How TPG Staffing Can Help

 Looking for an opportunity to put these tips into action in an executive job interview for a challenging new position?
 TPG Staffing can be a great place to start.
 We are always on the “look-out” for highly skilled candidates to fill the executive openings at our clients’ organizations.
 And, who knows?
-With the right mix of experience and expertise (and an added dash of intellectual humility) you might be the perfect fit for one of these exciting opportunities.
+With the right mix of experience and expertise (and an added dash of intellectual humility), you might be the perfect fit for one of these exciting opportunities.
 Just give us a call at 732-246-7100 to get started.